kiba/Writings/fac/chp26_sealing_and_research.md

 **Year 3, Day 330**

 The kids petitioned to go back to the Elemental Nations for a six month period, during which they resume working with their merchant network, and improving people's live through dangerous ninja missions.
-It will allow us to silently uplift the Elemental Nation.
+It will allow us to silently uplift the Elemental Nation more easily.

 They are all of age to start fighting again.
 Rin flatly said no, saying that children shouldn't have to fight.
 I thought about leaning toward 'yes'.